 Second Best – Lexar 3500x

-Close behind the Transcend was the two Lexar cards.
-Both the Lexar 3500x and the Lexar 3600x performed very close to the same.
+Close behind the Transcend were the two Lexar cards.
+Both the Lexar 3500x and the Lexar 3600x performed very close in performance.

 I’m not entirely sure what’s going on with the Sandisk card.
 It was reading very quickly but write speeds seemed to suffer.
-Perhaps this is an issue with the way the Aja system test works.
-I’ll update as soon as I get Crystal Disk running on my MacBook Pro.
+Perhaps this is an issue with the way the Aja system test works or the Sandisk card is not fully compatible with the Lexar reader used.

 Memory Cards Do Not All Perform The Same In Every Camera

-Based on the results it might look like the Transcend is the way to go.
-However, in camera different memory cards perform differently and in cameras such as the Canon 1DX II, the Transcend does not perform the best.
+Based on the results it might look like Transcend is the way to go.
+However, in-camera different memory cards perform differently and in cameras such as the Canon 1DX II, the Transcend does not perform the best.

-Other devices such as the Atomos Ninja, Arri or the BlackMagic could also perform different compared to a MacBook Pro with the Lexar CR2, but so far I’m not really sure how to test those.
-But in the Canon 1DX II, the Lexar cards and the Transcend all performed very close.
+Other devices such as the Atomos Ninja, Arri or the BlackMagic could also perform differently compared to a MacBook Pro with the Lexar CR2, but we don’t have a way to benchmark those devices.
+In the Canon 1DX II, the Lexar cards and the Transcend all showed very similar performance.